M-Abdullah2004/Wazuh-SOC-Homelab/README.md

 The objective of this lab was to understand how security teams collect logs, analyze them, detect suspicious activity, and respond to potential threats using a SIEM-based environment.

-The lab was initially built to simulate a basic SOC monitoring setup and was later expanded with additional capabilities including File Integrity Monitoring (FIM), custom detection rules, vulnerability detection, and automated response mechanisms.
+The environment was later expanded by implementing File Integrity Monitoring (FIM), custom detection rules, and automated response mechanisms to simulate real SOC monitoring and response workflows.

 ## Lab Environment
-Attacker Machine: Kali Linux
-Monitoring Server: Wazuh Server
+Monitoring Server: Linux Mint (Wazuh Server)
-Target System: Windows 10
+Endpoint Agent 1: Windows 10
+Endpoint Agent 2: Kali Linux

+Both endpoints were configured with Wazuh agents to send logs to the central Wazuh server for monitoring and analysis.

 ## Wazuh Components